inductiva/inductiva/docs/elasticgroup_class.md

 # `ElasticMachineGroup` Class

-An Elastic machine group is a pool of homogeneous machines that work individually and do not communicate with each other in any way.
-Hence, launching a machine group allows the creation of a private queue that only receives the tasks you specifically send to them.
-Then, the machines can pick simulations from the queue, which allows to run multiple simulations in parallel and speeds up the exploration of a design space.
+An Elastic machine group is similar to the [Machine group]() with the extra property that scales up and down the number of active machines based on the number of simulations in queue.
+It is composed of a pool of homogeneous machines that work individually and do not communicate with each other in any way.

+Hence, an elastic machine group creates a private queue for which workers scale based on the number of tasks in it.
+This allows running multiple simulations at the same time, with the slight overhead of machines starting, with a more cost effective strategy since machines won't stay idle for long.

-To instantiate a `MachineGroup` object the following parameters can be configured:
+To instantiate an `ElasticMachineGroup` object the following parameters can be configured:
 - the `machine_type` defines the type of CPU used for each machine.
 This parameter follows the naming convention set by [Google Cloud](https://cloud.google.com/compute/docs/machine-types), e.g., `c2-standard-16`.
 This convention is composed of a prefix that defines the